Child Care Assistance

-The Child Care and Development Block Grant (CCDBG) Act of 2014 requires States and Territories to have health and safety training requirements and professional development requirements in place by September 30, 2016.
-This means that all new and existing caregivers and teachers must meet these training requirements by this date.
+The Child Care and Development Block Grant (CCDBG) Act of 2014 requires States and Territories to have health and safety training requirements and professional development requirements in place for all providers receiving Child Care and Development Funds (CCDF).
+This means that all new and existing caregivers and teachers must meet these training requirements.

 School Readiness Summit

 Please see the attached information for this year’s School Readiness Summit!